lgw2/lgw2.github.io/_teaching/csci132-fall-2022/syllabus.md

 	questions asked for labs (not programs).
 This means you can submit up to four days late (by Monday at 11pm) with no penalty.
 Use this wisely!
-If you use this early in the semester and something unforseen happens, you will still need to submit the lab on time.
+If you use this early in the semester and something unforseen happens, you will still need to submit the lab on time or the penalties above apply.
+Please message the course assistant for your section on Discord to let them know you are using your late pass.
-*

-## Collaboration policy
+### Collaboration policy
 On all assignments, you may:
 * Share ideas with others.
 * Help others debug their code (or receive help debugging your code from someone